stacked-git/stacked-git.github.io/content/_index.md

 - `stg refresh` gains the `-r`/`--refresh` option, which allows a new patch to be created and record changes with one command.

-### 2022-10-23: [StGit v2.0.0-rc.2][v2.0.0-rc.2] has been released.

-This second 2.0 release candidate repairs several bugs and refines how git options are passed-through in `stg diff`, `stg show`, and `stg email` commands.

-This will likely be the final release candidate before the 2.0.0 release.

-See the [changelog](changelog/) for all the details on this release.

-### 2022-09-30: [StGit v2.0.0-rc.1][v2.0.0-rc.1] has been released.

-This first 2.0 release candidate brings a new look to the online help thanks to updating to clap 4.0.
-Further compatibility improvements with sparse checkouts and multiple worktrees comes from the update to `git2` 0.15.0.
-And several changes were made to support patch names starting with '-'.

-See the [changelog](changelog/) for all the details on this release.

 ### 2022-09-02: StGit Extension for Visual Studio Code 0.9.0

 How cool is this, Samuel Rydh has implemented a StGit extension for